Wozzeck: 1917–18: Resolve and state collapse

-In summer 1918, on six weeks' regiment leave at Trahütten, Berg revised the libretto as he finished two scenes (likely the second scenes of acts 1 and 2).
-That June, he wrote Schoenberg that he had been "degraded to the point of self-loathing" during the war (in 1924, he drafted a letter to Kraus confiding he had experienced suicidal ideation).
-"There's a bit of me in [Wozzeck]", he wrote Helene that August, "since I have been spending these war years just as dependent on people I hate ... in chains, sick, captive, resigned, humiliated."
-Days later, he wrote his friend and colleague Anton Webern, "the fate of this poor man [Wozzeck], exploited and tormented by all the world ... touches me", praising the drama's "unheard-of intensity of mood".
-He planned to use traditional song forms and variations, and to alternate thematic and Erwartung-inspired scenes.
-He gave the Captain and Doctor more Sprechstimme (half-singing, half-speaking) roles, as in melodrama, later shifted to conventional singing ones.
+In summer 1918, on six weeks' leave at Trahütten, Berg revised the libretto and finished two scenes, likely the second scenes of acts 1 and 2.
+That June, he wrote Schoenberg of being "degraded to the point of self-loathing" (in 1924, he drafted a letter to Kraus confiding he had experienced suicidal ideation).
+"There's a bit of me in [Wozzeck]", he wrote Helene that August, having lived the war "just as dependent on people I hate in chains, sick, captive, resigned, humiliated."
+Praising the drama's "unheard-of intensity of mood", he wrote Anton Webern that "the fate of this poor man, exploited and tormented by all the world touches me".
+He planned to alternate thematic song forms with Erwartung-inspired motivic variations.
+He gave the Captain and Doctor more Sprechstimme (half-singing, half-speaking) roles, as in melodrama, but later used more conventional singing.

 In The Family (1918), Egon Schiele envisions a family.
 That year, he died of Spanish flu.
-He had designed the poster for a 1912 Living Austrian Composers concert featuring Berg's music.
+He had designed the poster for a 1912 concert featuring Berg's music.

 That year, Schoenberg hired him at the Society for Private Musical Performances to help with administration, rehearsals, music arrangements, and writing.
-The Bergs caught Spanish flu that fall, and the pandemic worsened labor shortages and hunger, (Note: This hunger led to the creation of the Volksernährung and featured in the Lebensfähigkeitsdebatte Österreichs.) both of which were prevalent amid the war and its aftermath.
-His family's farm and country estate at Lake Ossiach, the Berghof, faced nearby food riots (in Villach) and business failure.
-Writer Stefan Zweig recalled "starving and freezing millions crowd[ing Vienna]", where "revolution or ... catastrophe" seemed possible amid unfolding state collapse, including the dissolution of Austria-Hungary and nearby German revolution of 1918–1919.
-That November, Berg's military service ended with several armistices and Austro-Hungarian defeat.
+The Bergs caught Spanish flu that fall, and the pandemic worsened labor shortages and hunger (Note: This hunger led to the creation of the Volksernährung and featured in the Lebensfähigkeitsdebatte Österreichs.) amid the war and its aftermath.
+The Berghof, his family's farm and business at Lake Ossiach, faced failure and nearby food riots in Villach.
+"Starving and freezing millions" crowded Vienna, writer Stefan Zweig recalled, where "revolution or catastrophe" seemed possible amid unfolding state collapse, including the dissolution of Austria-Hungary and German revolution of 1918–1919.
+That November, Berg's military service ended with armistices and Austro-Hungarian defeat.
 "I am again a person!", he told Buschbeck.

-1919–1922: Progress through war's aftermath
+1919–22: Progress through war's aftermath

-In July 1919, Berg set the final, symmetrical order of Wozzeck's scenes, finishing act 1 in four weeks before pausing in August to copy parts for the Three Orchestra Pieces.
-Composer and pianist Erwin Schulhoff, a wounded veteran, played Berg's Piano Sonata in Prague and hoped to premiere them there and in Dresden, through the Staatliche Kunstsammlungen Dresden.
-In concert advertisements he sent to Berg for these "Progress Concerts", he tied the revolutions of 1917–1923 to a spiritual "revolution in art".
+In July 1919, Berg finalized Wozzecks symmetrical scene order, finishing act 1 in four weeks before copying parts for Three Pieces for Orchestra that August.
+Wounded veteran and composer–pianist Erwin Schulhoff played Berg's Piano Sonata in Prague and hoped to premiere the Orchestra Pieces there and at the Staatliche Kunstsammlungen Dresden.
+In advertisements he sent Berg for these "Progress Concerts", he tied the revolutions of 1917–1923 to a spiritual "revolution in art".